-Upgrading from Jabber to Webex Teams, but have Microsoft Teams users?
+Upgrading from Jabber to Webex, but have Microsoft Teams users?

-Businesses can now connect Jabber with the Webex Cloud.
+Businesses can now upgrade from Jabber to Webex thanks to the Webex Cloud.

 This hybrid solution means you can unlock all the Webex productivity tools for your team.

-Complete with a team messaging mode that delivers core to complex features, Jabber users can now utilize Webex Teams.
+Complete with a team messaging mode that delivers core to complex features, you can now migrate from Jabber to Webex.